System Design /

 Outcome

-• Unblocked engineering across two companies
+• Unblocked engineering across two companies through clear system rules and ownership

 Why it Matters

 This project wasn’t about visuals.
+It was about judgment under pressure.

-• Operating under extreme constraints
+• Operating under extreme time and regulatory constraints

-• Navigating multi-org politics
+• Navigating multi-organisation politics and ownership boundaries

-• Unblocking teams fast
+• Unblocking teams quickly to prevent delivery stalls

 • Making high-judgment calls with incomplete information